gnembon/fabric-carpet/docs/scarpet/api/Scoreboard.md

 Adds a new objective to scoreboard.
 If `criterion` is not specified, assumes `'dummy'`.
 If the objective already exists, changes the criterion of that objective and returns false.
-If the objective was added, returns true.
+If the objective was added, returns `true`.
+If nothing is affected, returns `null`

 <pre>
 scoreboard_add('counter')